 A few ideas for keeping mealtimes manageable while also ensuring that your baby is getting the nourishment he needs.

 Dropped spoons, thrown crackers, ripped bibs—now that your baby actively participates in his own feeding, you may need a few ideas for keeping mealtimes manageable while also ensuring that he’s getting the nourishment he needs.
-Here, real moms share lessons learned from experience.
+Here, real moms share baby nutrition lessons learned from experience.

 - "We work really hard to eat meals together as a family.
 This means eating a little earlier than we might like in order to accommodate our daughter’s feeding schedule, but we think it’s important to have this family ritual.
 Sometimes my husband and I just eat salad when she eats, then we do the bedtime thing for her after she eats, and have our entrees once she goes to bed.
 It works pretty well, and she gets the idea that meals are a shared experience.”